 The Ilosaarirock information point is located right next to the Main Gate.
 The information point will solve all the festival goers’ problems from a missing ticket to a lost backpack.
 The info point also sells festival tickets, unless they are sold out in advance.

 During the festival weekend, the information point is also the Ilosaarirock Lost & Found.
-After the festival, on Monday at 2 pm, all the lost property will be forwarded to a local lost property service called “Pohjois-Karjalan löytötavarapalvelu”.
+During night time, you may ask for lost valuables from security guards.
+After the festival, on Monday at 12 pm, all the lost property will be forwarded to a local lost property service called “Pohjois-Karjalan löytötavarapalvelu”.
 Their contact info can be found at: www.pklp.fi.

 Cloakroom & Property Lock-Up

 Make sure you collect your belongings from the cloakroom before it closes.
-All uncollected belongings will be delivered to the Information Point and Lost & Found, and after the festival all uncollected items will be forwarded to the local lost property service.
+All uncollected belongings will be delivered to the Lost & Found located at the Info Point.
 Ilosaarirock is not responsible for any uncollected items.

 Food, Drink and Water Taps